corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/rpc-node-interaction/operating-a-node/authentication/authentication.md

 ### Configure authorization

 Permissions are retrieved using the same Apache Shiro-based solution as for [basic authentication](#configure-authorization-for-basic-authentication).
-Therefore, permissions can be set up in the same way.
-However, the actual name of the user will be derived from Azure `claims`.
-For Azure AD SSO authentication, **JWT tokens** are used to verify a user's identity.
-Therefore, users listed in the Shiro database should *not* specify a password:
+However, the actual name of the user is derived from Azure `claims`.

+To specify SSO permissions, add the email address that is associated with their SSO-authenticated user profile to the `node.conf` file.

 ```
 "rpcUsers": [